Symbolic dynamics for the piecewise rotations: Case of the bijective symmetric maps: Proof of Theorem

-We make an induction on $A$ for the map $\hat{T}$: The return map of $\hat{T}$ is conjugated to $\hat{T}$ by a translation.
+We make an induction on $A$ for the map $\hat{T}$: The return map of $\hat{T}$ is conjugated to $\hat{T}$ by a translation of a vector parallel to the discontinuity line.
 A simple computation gives the different return words to $A$, this defines the substitution $\sigma_6$ as explained in Lemma \ref{leminducsub}.
-We have The words $E^\omega, B^\omega, C^\omega,D^\omega, (DCB)^\omega$ are periodic words of the language.
-The associated cells are two triangles for $E^\omega, (DBC)^\omega$ and three hexagons.
-We deduce the description of the language by application of the substitution and Lemma \ref{leminducsub}.
-Thus the language is a substitutive language. \end{proof}
+We have The words $E^\omega, B^\omega, C^\omega,D^\omega$ and $(DCB)^\omega$ are periodic words of the language.
+The associated cells are two triangles for $E^\omega$ and $(DBC)^\omega$ and three hexagons for the other infinite words.
+We deduce the description of the language applying Lemma \ref{leminducsub} to the substitution.
+Thus the language is a substitutive one.

-We deduce from the proof: \begin{corollary} For these angles, every orbit is periodic. \end{corollary} \begin{proof} Consider the set $\mathfrak{C}\setminus \cup_{n\in\mathbb{N}}\hat{T}^n(A)$.
-This set has a decomposition in polygons, where every polygon is the cell of a periodic word of the language (corresponding to $B,C,D,E,DCB$).
-The renormalisation process shows that every point in $A$ has also a periodic orbit. \end{proof}

-Remark that the statement of this proposition for the case $\theta=\frac{1}{6}$ can be resumed in the following graph: